The story of a company—or maybe it's a movement?—that has hundreds of people posting enthusiastic videos about it online.

 Stories where one person's powerlessness is transformed when they discover they have backup.
 And what happens when that backup goes away.

-A Japanese reality show contestant has to sit in an empty apartment with no food or clothes, enter sweepstakes from magazines, and hope he can win enough sustenance to survive.
+A Japanese reality show contestant has to enter sweepstakes from magazines to win enough sustenance to survive.

 At our most ambitious live show to date, we turn journalism into a Broadway musical written by Lin-Manuel Miranda.